wwylele/3ds-save-tool/DIFF.md

 # DIFF format

+**This document is an archived old one.
+Please refer to https://www.3dbrew.org/wiki/DISA_and_DIFF for the newest one.**

 ## Scope of This Documentation
 This documentation describes the DIFF container format that is used for various purposes in 3DS SD/NAND filesystem